Professor Pisana’s magnetism research to boost computer data storage

 Professor Pisana’s research proposes a solution to current limitations: a study of the magnetization dynamics in magnetic materials under ultrafast heat transients.

-Magnetic memories are pivotal for the storage and processing of data, a need that has increased with the proliferation of digital content, a growing demand for big data analysis and high-performance computing.
+Magnetic memories are pivotal for the storage and processing of data, a need that has increased with the proliferation of digital content, growing demand for big data analysis and high-performance computing.

 Professor Pisana’s research lab is will be housed in the Bergeron Centre for Engineering Excellence, the new LUTher (Laboratory for Ultrafast Thermo-magnetics).
 The lab will notably feature a very versatile ultrafast laser system and a high-field rotating electromagnet.